- QUICK START

-QP™ is a family of lightweight, open source software frameworks for building responsive and modular real-time embedded applications as systems of cooperating, event-driven active objects (actors).
+QP™ (Quantum Platform) is a family of lightweight, open source software frameworks for building responsive and modular real-time embedded applications as systems of cooperating, event-driven active objects (actors).
 The QP™ family consists of QP/C, QP/C++, and QP-nano frameworks, which are all strictly quality controlled, superbly documented, and commercially licensable.

 Active objects (actors) are encapsulated state machines that run in their own thread of execution and process events asynchronously using an event-driven receive loop.
 They inherently support and automatically enforce the best practices of concurrent programming, such as: keeping the thread's data local and bound to the thread itself, asynchronous inter-thread communication without blocking, and using state machines instead of convoluted IF-ELSE logic (a.k.a. "spaghetti" code).
 In contrast, raw RTOS-based threading lets you do anything and offers no help or automation for the best practices.

 All QP™ frameworks can run on "bare-metal" single-chip microcontrollers, completely replacing a traditional RTOS.
 Ports and ready-to-use examples are provided for most major CPU families.
 QP/C and QP/C++ can also work with a traditional OS/RTOS, such as: POSIX (Linux, QNX, INTEGRITY), Win32 (Windows, Windows Embedded, Windows CE), ThreadX, embOS, MicroC/OS-II, etc.